Ziad-Ashraf-Abdu/smart-lumbar-trainer/README.md

 ## Future Work

-Future work for this system will focus on expanding both the analytical capabilities and the user experience.
+Future work for this system will focus on advancing longitudinal biomechanical assessment and closed-loop feedback evaluation.
 Planned developments include:

-- **Progress Monitoring & Longitudinal Analysis**
+- **Flexion Trend Analysis Over Time**
-  Session-based data logging and trend analysis to monitor lumbar posture improvements over time and objectively evaluate technique progression and injury-risk reduction.
+  Quantitative tracking of relative lumbar flexion across sessions to analyze long-term changes in movement patterns, variability, and peak flexion exposure during resistance training.

-- **Personalized Threshold Adaptation**
+- **Haptic Feedback Effectiveness Assessment**
-  Adaptive safety thresholds based on individual anthropometrics, training level, and historical performance instead of fixed angular limits.
+  Evaluation of the user’s biomechanical response to haptic cueing by measuring correction latency, flexion reduction magnitude, and post-feedback posture stability.

-- **Exercise-Specific Posture Models**
+- **Adaptive Feedback Personalization**
-  Exercise-aware posture classification (e.g., deadlift, squat, Romanian deadlift) to enable context-dependent feedback and reduce false warnings.
+  Dynamic tuning of feedback thresholds and vibration patterns based on the user’s historical response to haptic cues and observed learning rate.

-- **Machine Learning–Based Movement Analysis**
+- **Exercise-Specific Biomechanical Context**
-  Integration of lightweight machine learning models to improve movement phase detection and identify hazardous lifting patterns beyond simple threshold-based logic.
+  Incorporation of exercise-aware models (e.g., deadlift vs squat) to interpret flexion trends relative to task-specific biomechanical demands.

-- **Cloud Integration & Remote Monitoring**
+- **Learning and Motor Adaptation Modeling**
-  Optional cloud synchronization to support remote progress monitoring, coach dashboards, and long-term data analysis.
+  Investigation of motor learning effects by assessing whether repeated haptic feedback leads to reduced unsafe flexion without continuous cueing.

-- **Wearability and Hardware Optimization**
+- **Remote Progress Monitoring and Analytics**
-  Further miniaturization, improved sensor placement, and enhanced textile integration to increase comfort and reduce motion artifacts.
+  Optional aggregation of longitudinal flexion metrics to support coach-level analysis and long-term injury-risk profiling.

-- **Extended Experimental and Clinical Validation**
+- **Extended Experimental Validation**
-  Large-scale validation across different populations, including novice lifters, trained athletes, and rehabilitation users, to strengthen clinical relevance and robustness.
+  Larger-scale studies to correlate flexion trend improvements and feedback responsiveness with reduced injury risk across different user populations.

-These developments aim to evolve the system from a real-time corrective tool into a comprehensive posture monitoring and injury-prevention platform.
+These future enhancements aim to transition the system from real-time posture correction toward an evidence-driven framework for motor learning and injury prevention.

 ---